VaiTon/matrixfy/README.md

 > Before deplying you need to build the project

 1. Copy one of the `build/distributions/*` files to your server, then unzip/untar the file.
 2. Run the `bin/` script.
-The server will create a config.json file in the same directory and exit
+The software will create a config.json file in the same directory and exit
-3. Create a spotify app at the [spotify developer hub](https://developer.spotify.com/dashboard/applications).
+3. Create a spotify app via the [spotify developer hub](https://developer.spotify.com/dashboard/applications).
 4. Add
    the `spotifyClientId` and `spotifyClientSecret` to the `config.json` file
 5. Run the `bin/` script again